 The City has made a longstanding commitment to the rivers.
 Improvements in the way the City collects and treats wastewater started back in the 1930s.
 At that time, the provincial government responded to public concerns regarding the disposal of untreated sewage into our rivers by establishing the Greater Winnipeg Sanitary District.
 The District soon built a sewage treatment plant to remove a high portion of solid materials prior to discharging the wastewater to the rivers.
-Today, the City has three sewage treatment plants, known as Water Pollution Control Centres, which are operated by the City of Winnipeg Water and Waste Department.
-The Centres provide state-of-the-art secondar treatment to all sewage discharged during dry weather.
+The City has progressively expanded on this wastewater treatment program to the stage where it currently has three sewage treatment plants, known as Water Pollution Control Centres, which are operated by the City of Winnipeg Water and Waste Department.
+The Centres provide state-of-the-art secondary treatment to all sewage discharged during dry weather.